PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 7. Apply [this workaround](https://github.com/tekezo/Karabiner-Elements/issues/1867#issuecomment-498556572) if you use Karabiner Elements and remapping does not work

 # Pre-installation
-Get yourself a Mojave USB installer with Clover installed.
+Get yourself a Mojave/Catalina USB installer with Clover installed.
 Important Clover settings (via Clover Configurator) are:
 1. Acpi SSDT `PluginType` checked
 2. Graphics: Inject Intel checked
 3. Kernel Patches `Kernel LAPIC`, `KernelPM` and `AppleRTC` enabled